Sunday, December 08, 2024

 What's needed is a new platform.
 Call it 'Ozmedia'.
 People could subscribe for about the same amount as a single platform but get access to all participating platforms, who get paid per click.
 It could be owned and set up by existing media platforms, or by the government if it was run at arms-length.
 The pay per click system would even out the disparity between mega and micro players as, presumably, the Sydney Sentinel or the Eurobodalla Beagle would get far fewer clicks than the big players.
 The system would also encourage competition between the platforms, where hopefully the attraction of quality content would counter the populist clickbait that already proliferates.
 The ABC should be included but also available free to the taxpayers who fund it.

-Its initial subscriber base could be all the participating media companies' subscribers, and the obvious value for money should make promoting further membership relatively easy.
+Its initial subscriber base could be all the participating media companies' existing subscribers, and the obvious value for money should make promoting further membership relatively easy.
 After all, a nominal $15 per month or so is less than people used to pay to have the paper delivered every day.
 Students could enjoy generous discounts or use their parents' accounts.

 The platform/app could have rolling headlines searchable by story tags, by title or by keywords.
 Email alerts would keep people aware.
 Alerts could be customised by interest area, so people with no interest in sport, for instance, could reduce the spam effect by specifying only news and comment.
 Or vice versa.
 All this is basic tech already available on most platforms.